by Jack Norris, RD

 The Adventist Health Study-2 released a report measuring the prevalence of hyperthyroidism (Tonstad, 2015).
 Compared to meat-eaters, vegans had a similar prevalence of reporting having had hyperthyroidism in the previous year, though only half the prevalence of being treated for it.

-Conclusion for the Iodine Status of Vegans
+Iodine Status of Vegans: Conclusion

 Direct markers of thyroid health, TSH and T4 levels, or a diagnosis of hypothyroidism or hyperthyroidism, tend to be normal in vegans, except in some cases of supplementation with seaweed or kelp supplements.